-Below, find some useful guidelines related to mentoring at UC Merced.
+Below, find some useful links related to mentoring at UC Merced.

 UC Merced Mentoring Guidelines and Information